-1) Chemical Changes and Structure 20 hrs
+Chemical Changes and Structure 20 hrs

+Nature's Chemistry 40 hrs

+Chemistry in Society 40 hrs

-2) Nature's Chemistry3) Chemistry in Society40 hrs4) Researching Chemistry assignment20 hrs
+Researching Chemistry assignment 20 hrs

 During the year pupils have end of unit tests to assess both the Knowledge and Understanding and Problem Solving learning outcomes.
 These outcomes are finally assessed by one external examination at the end of the year.
 The assignment (researching Chemistry Unit) contributes 20% to the final external exam marks.